Exporting rudof as an MCP server

 The MCP server supports two configurable transport methods:

 By default, the MCP server uses the stdio transport.
-When using streamable-http transport, the server listens on http://127.0.0.1:8000 by default and exposes its functionality under the route name rudof.
+When using streamable-http transport, the server binds to 127.0.0.1 (localhost) on port 8000 by default and exposes its functionality under the route name rudof.

 You can start the MCP server with the following command: